 PhD Student in Health Behavior and Health Education

-February 28, 2020, Health Behavior and Health Education, PhD, Students, Advocacy, Child Health, Health Behavior and Health Education, Health Care Access, Health Disparities, Maternal Health, Pregnancy, Reproductive Health, Women's Health
+February 28, 2020, Health Behavior and Health Education, PhD, Students, Advocacy, Child Health, Health Behavior and Health Education, Health Care Access, Health Disparities, Maternal Health, Pregnancy, Racism, Reproductive Health, Women's Health

 The state of Black maternal health in the United States is a public health crisis, with Black mothers dying at unprecedented levels.